 Subsistence economy – self-sufficiency and barter

-In earlier times, each single farm unit provided what the people and domestic animals living there needed for their survival.
+In earlier times, each single farm unit provided what the people and domestic animals living there needed to survive.
 This ancient way of life is what is called a subsistence economy.

 Historically, taxes were measured in produce – and paid for by handing over the farm’s own products – such as butter, barrels of grain, fish etc.